Neutral Color Schemes & Neutral Paint Colors:

 How To Put Neutral Color Palettes Together

-Neutrals range from color-free greys to 'biased' neutral hues, all the way to accented neutral color combinations.
-Examples here.
-(Also, check out this FREE e-book about neutral color palettes!)
+Neutral color palettes range from achromatic greys to 'biased' neutral hues, all the way to accented neutral color combinations.

 Very Neutral Color Schemes: Warm & Cool Grey